WELSH SUMMER OPEN 2023:

 Make a Report

-If you need to make a report to Weightlifting Wales, you can contact Simon Roach, Lead Safeguarding Officer on simon.roach@weightlifting.wales, you may email also use one of the forms below to detail your report.
+If you need to make a report to Weightlifting Wales, you can complete the Safeguarding Concern form (below) and email to Simon Roach, Lead Safeguarding Officer on simon.roach@weightlifting.wales or to Deputy Safeguarding Officer on hannah.powell@weightlifting.wales.

 pdf